Exhibit explores American folk art of quilts

 Many of the patterned quilts seem to anticipate Pop Art's fascination with geometric shapes, lines and repetition -- in some cases over half a century earlier.

-Log Cabin, variation; Barn Raising, 1880-1890, by Anna Lay Park is an array of multicolored concentric cubes in a combination of different fabrics.
+Log Cabin, variation; Barn Raising, 1880-1890, by Anna Lay Park is an array of multicoloured concentric cubes in a combination of different fabrics.

 "They are really mind-boggling -- eye dazzlers comes to mind," Atkins said in an interview.
 "Looking at them if you didn't know when they were made you could say this is Pop Art."